nikola-susa/pigeon-box/README.md

 Pigeon box is a simple, secure, open-source chat application built on top of a Slack workspace bot.

-Slack is used only for chat(thread) initialization and user authentication, hence Slack never sees the messages or files shared.
+Slack is used only for chat(thread) initialization and user authentication, hence Slack never sees the shared messages or files.

+Pigeon box is not a Slack alternative, but an extension.

 ---

 ## Motivation

-1. Secure communication for my team, eliminating the need for matrix,pastebin etc.
+1. Secure communication channel for my team, eliminating the need for matrix,pastebin etc.

 2. Recent Slack oopses:
     ##### Slack(Salesforce) wants to use your business data for their AI/ML model training